Christina1281995/arcpy_toolbox_sen2cube/README.md

 <i>Code Files available [here](https://github.com/Christina1281995/arcpy_toolbox_sen2cube/tree/main/src/dynamic)</i>

 The second version of the script tool implements a more dynamic functionality.
-It is based on the first tool and implements much of the same functions.
+It is based on the first tool and implements many of the same functions.
 It also uses the same parameters. <b>In contrast to the first version, which only establishes a connection with Sen2Cube when the user has already set the parameters and clicks "run", this version creates the connection to Sen2Cube at the beginning and then validates the user's parameter inputs on the fly.</b>

 - Only factbases with the <b>status "OK"</b> are loaded into the drop down box for Factbases
 - Once a Factbase is selected, it is <b>shown in the map</b> to make the Area of Interest selection more intuitive